Hisaacs/Readme-Generator/README.md

 # Contributing

-​Contributors: I have made contribution to this project.
+​Contributors: I have contributed to this project.

 # Tests